 Both in Sweden and Norway, the majority of the Company's new lending is originated from direct channels.
 Therefore, the Company's future development of its loan portfolio is to a high degree dependent on the Company's ability to maintain and strengthen brand recognition and its good perception amongst customers and the general public.
 There is a risk that the Company's marketing and public relations activities prove to be less effective in the future, resulting for example in lower brand awareness and perception amongst the general public, which in turn risks resulting in reduced origination of new customers.
-Further, even if the Company would increase its marketing expenses in order to maintain or increase its marketing effectiveness as compared to today, there is a risk that such increased marketing costs do not generate new lending.
-Both reduced marketing effectiveness and increased marketing expenses not resulting in new lending will adversely affect the Company's business, financial condition and results of operations.
+Further, even if the Company would increase its marketing expenses in order to maintain or increase its marketing effectiveness as compared to today, there is a risk that such increased marketing expenses not resulting in new lending.
+Both reduced marketing effectiveness and increased marketing expenses not resulting in new lending presents a risk to the growth of the Company's loan portfolio and the Company's ability to attract and maintain customers in order to generate revenue and profit.

 Moreover, if the Company's ability to market its products would be restricted, for example, due to changes in data protection laws, marketing laws or other regulations, the Company could be required to focus on other, less effective or more costly marketing channels, and as a result risking a decline in the Company's new loan volumes.
-As the cost and effectiveness of marketing channels and communication differ, any significant changes in the Company's multi-channel origination platform also risk to adversely affect the Company's business, financial condition and results of operations.
+As the cost and effectiveness of marketing channels and communication differ, any significant changes in the Company's multi-channel origination platform also presents a significant risk to, and could adversely affect, the growth of the Company's loan portfolio and the Company's ability to attract and maintain customers in order to generate interest revenue and profit.